Check out some basic facts about Hawke's Bay, our environment and economy.

 Hawke’s Bay is a region of New Zealand located in the east of the North Island on the Pacific Ocean coast.

 Hawke’s Bay has a mild Mediterranean climate.
-Summer can be sunnier and hotter than the average for NZ with droughts occurring regularly.
+Summer can be sunnier and hotter than the average for New Zealand with long dry periods and droughts occurring regularly.
 Winters are mild, although frosts and occasional snow do happen.

-The region’s total land area is approx. 14200 square kilometres (1.42 million hectares).
-It includes mountain ranges to the north and west, 350km of coastline, and productive plains and hill country.
-Te Urewera (formerly a national park, now iwi controlled) has Lake Waikaremoana is on our northwest border.
+The region’s total land area is around 14,200 square kilometres (1.42 million hectares).
+It includes mountain ranges to the north and west, 350km of diverse coastline (cliffs, estuaries, sand beaches, gravel beaches), and productive plains and hill country.
+Te Urewera (formerly a national park, now iwi managed) has Lake Waikaremoana on our northwest border, while other natural reserves include White Pine Bush and Ruahine Forest Park.
+Cape Kidnappers is the iconic image of the central region.

 The main cities are located close to each other - Napier on the coast, and Hastings 17 km inland.
 Smaller towns are Wairoa, Waipawa and Waipukurau and other small settlements are found throughout the region.